amiralibavafa/cleaning_robot/README.md

    git clone https://github.com/yourusername/cleaning-robot.git
    cd cleaning-robot
 2. Run the program:

    python vacuum_search.py

-   You can also run the program using python launcher or Pycharm running vacuum_search.py
+   You can also run the program using Python Launcher or Pycharm running vacuum_search.py